 So, where do senior living professionals go from here?
 We investigated and identified three unmistakable senior living trends we feel will affect the industry in the months and years ahead.
-Keep them in mind as you tweak your marketing plan in 2021.
+Keep them in mind as you tweak your senior living marketing plan in 2021.

 1. Increased focus on wellness

 As Where You Live Matters, a consumer outreach effort spearheaded by the American Seniors Housing Association (ASHA), explains, the dimensions of wellness include emotional, physical, intellectual, occupational, spiritual, and social.

 Not all senior living communities are the same.
 While some concentrate their efforts on providing care, Senior Housing News sees a shift toward resident wellness.
 It’s the first of our three senior living trends for 2021.